santismo/GhostNote/README.md

 ## Quick Start (macOS)

-1) Open Terminal and run:
+1) Download "ghostnote_bridge" and right click folder and select "New Terminal at Folder" and run:

 ```bash
 cd /path/to/ghostnote_bridge